cheesepuffs476/api-project/readme.md

 ### Instructions for Remote Use
  - The project is hosted on a server located at api.blackard.org:5000.
 All the routes can be used the same as the the local version

+### CLI Use
+ - Use quotations when entering a route and input.

 ### Challanges
 - Creating a ready to distrubute program via the docker image